How Much Sleep Is Needed?

 Typically the longest phase of REM sleep, and the most dreaming, occurs shortly before morning during at the end of the fifth sleep cycle of the night.
 In adults, about three-fifths of a night’s sleep is light non-REM sleep, one-fifth is deep non-REM sleep, and one-fifth is REM sleep.
 Infants and children require much more sleep than adults and much more of their sleeping time is devoted to REM sleep.

 Whether sleep is healthy or not is at least partly within the sleeper’s control.
 Check your own bedroom performance against the 10 Commandments of Sleep.
 If you fall short, reflect on how you might modify your behavior so that you can better adhere to these norms.
 Your sleep health may also be adversely affected by a variety of sleep disorders, many of which are treatable if diagnosed.

-This web site offers a wealth of information about sleep apnea and many other sleep disorders.
 If you believe you may have a sleep disorder, you should consult your personal physician or a doctor who specializes in sleep medicine.
 Before you arrange a professional consultation, however, download a copy of the American Academy of Sleep Medicine sleep diary and keep it for two weeks.
 This will provide you (and your doctor) specific information about your sleep patterns.